 Took a Level in Jerkass: In seasons 1-3, Squidward acts like a jerk towards Spongebob and Patrick most of the time, but at some points can be shown to actually care about them.
 In later seasons he takes the first possible opportunity to Kick The Sponge.
 Not that it's not justified...sometimes.

 Just how sympathetic Squidward is depends on the writer.
-In the first three seasons, he was just an intolerance grouch; for example, in the first season episode "Naughty Nautical Neighbors," he discreetly ruins Spongebob and Patrick's friendship simply because their talking via bubble-blowing annoyed him.
+In the first three seasons, he was just an intolerant grouch; for example, in the first season episode "Naughty Nautical Neighbors," he discreetly ruins Spongebob and Patrick's friendship simply because their talking via bubble-blowing annoyed him.
 In later seasons, he jumps between intolerant jerk and sympathetic chew toy.
 It's taken Up to Eleven in "Sponge-Cano!", where he is openly and completely rude, hostile, and disrespectful to everyone and everything he comes in contact with and declares himself to be the most miserable person in Bikini Bottom.